 Step 10: Get uber-steady with a tripod

 If you want to place your iPhone at more than arm’s length and keep the shot rock-solid turn to a simple tripod.
-For around $15 the Amazon Basics 50-inch tripod offers great value.
+For around $15 the Amazon Basics 50-inch tripod offers terrific value.
 You will also need an iPhone tripod mount adapter, but that should come in at under $10.

 You will find a tripod (with mount adapter) one of your most useful video recording accessories for iPhones.
 Your video clips will appear sock solid and enable you to easily conduct interviews without worrying about the camera.
 You can frame the shot as required, start recording, and then move round to be in front of the camera.

-If you want steady shots but more freedom of movement consider a monopod.
+If you want steady shots but more freedom of movement, consider a monopod.
 I use one where a tripod would take up too much space or if I need to move quickly between different angles.

 Now you have the 10 practical steps to start recording videos on iPhone you may also like to learn how to reduce battery drain and shoot for longer with FiLMiC Pro.